A guided TFTP Server recovery tool for macOS

 • Select the exact recovery firmware required by your model.

-• Start the TFTP server before retrying the recovery window.
+• Start the recovery check before retrying the recovery window.

 Step 1